 With each new job application, adjust your application letter’s content depending on the job.

-Companies use applicant tracking systems (ATS) to find the most ideal candidates, so ensure your letter by using the exact keywords you see from the job advert.
+Companies use applicant tracking systems (ATS) to find ideal candidates, so ensure your letter gets past the ATS by using the exact keywords you see from the job advert.

 Customised descriptions of your skill sets and work history also show employers you’ve put effort into your application letter and understand what qualifications they’re looking for.